 Fertility preservation: Understand your options before cancer treatment

 Cancer treatment can have a major impact on fertility.
-Get the facts about fertility preservation options for both men and women — and know how to choose what's right for you.By Mayo Clinic Staff
+Get the facts about fertility preservation options and know how to choose what's right for you.By Mayo Clinic Staff

 If you're being treated for cancer, you might have questions about fertility preservation.
 Find out how cancer treatment can affect your ability to have a child, as well as what fertility preservation steps you can take before you begin cancer treatment.